.03

 • The Ressourcerie: central archives containing documentation and research about the history and technologies of iron and steel manufacturing.

-If you have a keen interest in iron and steel and experience in this field which you’d like to share, or memories from your childhood or from working in the steel industry, please come and see us or get in touch.
+If you have a keen interest in iron and steel, and experience in this field which you’d like to share, or memories from your childhood or from working in the steel industry, please get in touch.